entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 344. Dermal contact between anterior and posterior median ventral plate: absent (0); present (1).
 >  - The anterior and posterior median ventral plates of *Camuropiscis* and *Fallacosteus* is separated by the anterior ventrolateral plates.
+>  - Dennis and Miles 1979b: "In the holotype (P50976) of C. concinnus a long suture between the anterior ventrolaterals widely separates the anterior and posterior median ventrals (Fig. 4).
+The last character is not found in another specimen of C. concinnus (P51126, evidence of posterior medianventral plate) or in C. Laidlawi (Figs 6, 15C)."

+345. Median posterior process: single (0); bicuspid (1).
+>  - Dennis and Miles 1979b: "Posterior to these lies the median posterior process, single in P50976 and bicuspid in P50937 (both C. concinnus, Figs 2, 7)."

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.